Mallory Baxley, Artistic Director

-Mallory’s history with Zoetic begins during her time as a student, training under one of Zoetic’s original members, Ellen Tshudy.
-Mallory began her professional journey with Zoetic as an emerging dancer, choreographer and filmmaker in Atlanta in 2010.
-She was company member of Zoetic for 4 years before the role of Artistic Director was passed down to her by Zoetic founder, Melanie Blanchard in 2015.
+Mallory is a native of Georgia.
+A graduate of the University of Georgia with a BFA in Dance, she has extensive training in modern and aerial dance, training internationally with Liverpool’s Wired Aerial Theatre.
+Mallory’s history with Zoetic began as a student, training under one of Zoetic’s original members, Ellen Tshudy.
+Mallory began her professional journey with Zoetic as an emerging dancer, choreographer and filmmaker in Atlanta in 2010, before the role of Artistic Director was passed down to her by Zoetic founder and mentor, Melanie Blanchard in 2015.

-SARAH WILDMAN - Associate Artistic Director/Rehearsal Director
+Sarah Wildman, Associate Artistic Director

 A metro Atlanta native, Jacquelyn began her training when she was just three years old at Dance Stop Studios.
 There, she studied ballet, tap, jazz, and lyrical contemporary dance.
 When she was 11, she was accepted in to the Dance Stop Company and by the time she was thirteen she had begun performing lead roles in the annual performances.
 Throughout high school, Jacquelyn spent her summers studying dance at the annual Kennesaw State University summer intensive, as well as teaching dance at a local summer camp.
 She went on to attend the University of South Carolina where she furthered her training in ballet and contemporary.
 In June of 2018 Jacquelyn, along with her colleagues at USC, got the opportunity to perform at the Kennedy Center in Washington DC for the National American Dance Festival.
 She also had her choreography featured in Columbia’s Emerging Choreographers Showcase.
 She graduated Cum Laude from South Carolina with a BA in Dance Performance and Choreography in May of 2018.
 Most recently, Jacquelyn danced in Sorrento, Italy with Staibdance Contemporary Company as a part of their summer intensive.
-Now, as a new member of Zoetic, she is very excited to be working with such a talented and strong group of women.
+Now, as a member of Zoetic, she is very excited to be working with such a talented and strong group of women.